-- Prior authorisation will be required where there is: - an acquisition of control, as defined in article L. 233-3 of the French Commercial Code (broadly similar but not identical to the EUMR), of any French law entity; - an acquisition, in part or in full, of any business division operated by a French law entity (including asset sale); or - for non-EU/EEA investors only, an acquisition, directly or indirectly, solely or in concert, of more than 25% of the voting rights in a French law entity.
-This threshold has been lowered to 10% in 2020, only for listed companies in France, and will become permanent in 2024. - A foreign investor in a chain of control will be subject to a filing requirement even if the foreign investor is ultimately controlled by a French entity. - The regime extends to all target entities governed by French law carrying out activities in a sensitive or strategic sector, but the French FDI regime will also expand in 2024 to investments in French branches of foreign companies. - The French Minister of the Economy has also announced the list of strategic sectors is to expand in 2024 to include the extraction and processing of critical raw materials. - 325 requests were submitted in 2022 to the Ministry, a stable number compared to 2021, with 131 transactions being approved, 53% of which were subject to commitments. - 24% of the reviewed transactions were linked to the defense sector, 52% were related to essential infrastructure, goods, or services, and the remaining 24% were a mix of both sectors.
-76% of investment in the defense sector were approved subject to commitments. - Investors mostly remained non-EU/EEA based (especially from the UK, the US, and Canada).
-EEA-based investors are primarily from Germany, Luxembourg, and Italy. - France ranks amongst the most active members of the European network within the first three year. - On 6 October 2023, the French Minister for the Economy vetoed its second transaction by prohibiting the acquisition by American Flowserve of Segault and Velan, French component suppliers for nuclear power plants and nuclear-propelled submarines as well as manufacturers of industrial valves used in the Charles de Gaulle aircraft carrier.
+- · Prior authorisation will be required where there is: - an acquisition of control, under article L. 233-3 of the French Commercial Code (broadly similar but not identical to the EUMR), of any French law entity or French establishment/branches of a foreign company; - an acquisition, in part or in full, of any business division operated by a French law entity (including asset sale); or - for non-EU/EEA investors only, an acquisition, directly or indirectly, solely or in concert, of more than 25% of the voting rights in a French law entity.
+For listed French companies, this threshold is 10% (separate procedure). - A foreign investor in a chain of control will be subject to a filing requirement even if such foreign investor is ultimately controlled by a French entity. - The regime extends to all target entities governed by French law and French branches of foreign companies carrying out activities in a sensitive or strategic sector.

+- 309 requests were submitted in 2023 to the Ministry, a slightly lower number compared to 2022, with 255 decisions rendered, including 135 approved transactions, 44% of which were subject to commitments. - 21.5% of the reviewed transactions were linked to the defense sector, 63.7% were related to essential infrastructure, goods, or services, and the remaining 14.8% were a mix of both sectors. - Investors mostly remained non-EU/EEA based (especially from the US, the UK, and Canada).
+EEA-based investors are primarily from Germany, Luxembourg, and the Netherlands. - France ranks amongst the most active members of the European network. - On 6 October 2023, the French Minister for the Economy vetoed its second transaction by prohibiting the acquisition by American Flowserve of Segault and Velan, French component suppliers for nuclear power plants and nuclear-propelled submarines as well as manufacturers of industrial valves used in the Charles de Gaulle aircraft carrier.